GLOBAL HEALTH & DEVELOPMENT POLICY ACCELERATOR

 Skills you’ll develop:

-• Understanding EU decision-making processes and how to influence them
+• Understanding EU decision-making processes and how to operate effectively within them

 • Navigating Commission institutional culture and working methods